HAbitsLab/HOBM/README.md

 git submodule init
 git submodule update
 ```
 This repository uses SlowFast library by Meta but don't get confused.
-It supports I3D architecture which we used in this paper.
+The library contains I3D implementation which we used in this paper.
 Go ahead and follow the [guides](https://github.com/facebookresearch/SlowFast) to install SlowFast on your machine.

 ## Dataset Preparation
 #### Download and generate obfuscated frames